 The ability to communicate in a passionate and engaging manner to audiences of all ages is vital for musicians.
 It is every musician’s responsibility to help ignite a love for classical music among new generations.
 Just as with every professional orchestra, this forms a crucial area of activity for us and is something all players need to embrace enthusiastically.
 Many projects will see you create and devise your own content, helping you to build the skills and confidence to lead workshops and projects in the future.

 In April 2021 Southbank Sinfonia merged with London concert venue St John’s Smith Square in Westminster, central London.
-This fantastic collaboration offers a permanent home for the orchestral fellowship, and – aside from some planned refurbishments due to take place soon – many of our rehearsals and concerts will take place here going forwards.
+This fantastic collaboration offers a permanent home for the orchestral fellowship, and many of our rehearsals and concerts will take place here going forwards.
 Being based in this popular venue also means that Southbank Sinfonia players benefit from close connections with other external musicians and community groups who regularly come to perform at St John’s Smith Square.

 However, throughout the course of the fellowship, the orchestra will perform all around London, the UK and beyond; we have strong links with the likes of the Royal Opera House and the Southbank Centre in London, Marlborough, Guernsey, and Anghiari in Italy…to name a few!